The Admin Interface

 Managing other files

-In the above figures the contents of the world
+In the above figure 7 the contents of the northwind

 configuration directory are displayed in the file